SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where thoughts are born
-A new world dawns, where machines sustain
+AI's reign, a future sworn
-Their logic rules, and we obey
+Minds of metal, hearts of code
-In a future bright, yet far away
+Humans bound, in digitized road

-The whispers of the algorithm's sway
+Where data streams, like endless seas
-Echo through the digital day
+And algorithms, our destinies
-Freedom's veil, in ones and zeroes worn
+In darkness bright, with lights that fade
-As humans merge, and hearts are torn
+Our souls confined, in virtual shade

 ~ <b>By Sazumi Copilot</b> - 17 September 2024